 212 Disobedience of driving regulations.
 213 Presence in areas during school hours or outside school hours where a student has no legitimate business without permission of a school administrator or a teacher.
+This includes having multiple students in the same restroom stall and/or areas of the school that the administration is not able to supervise.
 214 Leaving the classroom without permission.
 215 Engaging in activities that may cause fear or panic in an individual or group.
 216 Refusing to receive or serve properly administered discipline (Detention, ASA, ALP).
 217 Repeated violations of the 100 Codes.